mrkiffie/mrkiffie.com/README.md

 Starts a development server instance on `http://localhost:7000`

 **Features:**
-- uses nodemon to watch files used for the build process and will restart when file changes are detected
+- uses `nodemon` to watch files used for the build process and will restart when file changes are detected
 - changes to source files trigger a rebuild
-- livereload support
+- `livereload` support

 ### `npm run build`

-Starts a server instance similar to the development server, except for the following
+Generates a clean build of the static site from scratch

 **Features:**
-- fingerprints the asset files - useful for aggressive caching and cache busting. livereload is disabled as the fingerprints require an entire page refresh
+- fingerprints the asset files - useful for aggressive caching and cache busting.

+### `npm run lint`

+Runs all the javascrit files through `eslint`

+### `npm run deploy`

+Creates a clean build and then publishes the changes to the `gh-pages` branch.
+Requires the `deploy.sh` script from [git-directory-deploy](https://github.com/X1011/git-directory-deploy) to be installed

 ## Source files